emqx/emqx-ecp-docs/ecp/en_US/edge_service/edge_agent_management.md

 3. Enter the directory where the installation file is located and modify the mqtt part in the docker-compose.yaml file.
 The specific content that needs to be modified is as follows:

+   - Confirm to use the full version of NanoMQ image in `image`, such as 0.21.2-full.
+   - Added mapping of SSL port 8883 in `ports`.
+In the example, it is mapped to port 38883 (port 38883 is used for external access such as NeuronEX, and ECP still uses the network port 8883 in the container)
    - Mount the certificate file to the NanoMQ container in `volumes`.
-Please make sure the path in the container should be under directory `/etc/certs`.
+Please make sure it is consistent with the path in the container specified in nanomq.conf in the previous step.
    - Configure SSL/TLS related environment variables in `environment`
      - NANOMQ_TLS_ENABLE is set to true to enable TLS.
      - If NANOMQ_TLS_VERIFY_PEER is set to false, it means NanoMQ does not verify the client certificate.
 If it is set to true, it means that the client certificate needs to be verified.
 Please set it according to actual needs.
      - NANOMQ_TLS_FAIL_IF_NO_PEER_CERT If set to false, NanoMQ allows the client to not send a certificate or to send an empty certificate.
 If set to true, it means that the client will be refused to connect without a certificate.
 Please set it according to actual needs.

 ```
   mqtt: